Home Cooks Share How They Make Their Favourite Meatless Meals

 There are so many reasons to eat less meat.
 Whether you're looking to do your part to help out the environment, making a change for health reasons, or just challenging yourself to give up something you love eating for a specific period of time, you're going to need an arsenal of ideas to make the switch a lot more accessible and sustainable.
 In order to help with that, we asked real home cooks to share their go-to meatless meals.

-From fancy-sounding harissa tofu dishes to super-easy veggie burgers, these recipes have helped real people eat less meat.
+From fancy-sounding harissa tofu dishes to super-easy Trader Joe's veggie burgers, these recipes have helped real people eat less meat.
 You can follow their lead by recreating these dishes, which are shared below.

 Advertisement